Northern Care Guide

 I recommend the 10.0 T5 HO tube versions of UVB if used above a screen or glass if you intend to use the light for D3 synthesis purposes.
 It is important to know that UVB bulbs only project UVB a specified distance from the bulb’s surface to they often need to be within 18” and not closer than 6" from of the animal’s skin to be their most effective.
-I use the ZooMed ReptiSun Mini 5.0 13w bulb for some of my adult animals in the custom rack system (this particular amount of UVB is only good for psychological health NOT Vitamin D3 synthesis).
+I use the ZooMed T5 HO Linear 5.0 15w bulbs for my adult animals in the custom rack system.
 If you chose to go with UVB as your source of D3 I recommend still providing a dietary supplement of the Vitamin D3 once a month or a lower D3 percentage calcium product routinely.

 I have seen far more animals develop MBD due to incorrect UV use than with incorrect dietary supplementation.